-In most cases, students are expected to complete the two degrees within the prescribed four undergraduate years.
-Financial aid recipients may have the master degree entirely covered by undergraduate financial aid.
-If studies are extended beyond the four years, students will need to consult with Student Financial Services and the relevant graduate school and department for further information regarding financial aid.
+A student submatriculating into a research master's program (M.A. or M.S.) is expected to complete the two degrees within the normal four undergraduate years.
+In that case, no tuition is assessed beyond the regular full-time undergraduate tuition, and eligibility for undergraduate financial aid remains the same as for any other undergraduate student.
+If the student's coursework must be extended beyond the four years, he or she will need to consult with Student Financial Services and the relevant graduate school and department for further information regarding tuition and financial aid.